Here is a look at the life of Jimmy Carter, the 39th president of the United States.

-December 12, 1974 - Announces candidacy for president of the United States.
+December 12, 1974 - Officially announces his candidacy for president of the United States.

-March 26, 1979 - In a ceremony in Washington, DC, Egypt and Israel formally sign a peace treaty ending 31 years of war between them.
-The successful Camp David accords are one of the highlights of Carter's presidency.
+March 26, 1979 - In a ceremony in Washington, Egypt and Israel formally sign a peace treaty ending 31 years of war between them.
+The successful Camp David Accords are one of the highlights of Carter’s presidency.

-November 4, 1979 - The U.S. Embassy in Tehran, Iran is stormed and diplomatic staff are taken hostage.
-Carter's inability to successfully negotiate release of the hostages became a major political liability.
-The hostages are released on January 20, 1981, the day of Ronald Reagan's inauguration.
+November 4, 1979 - The US Embassy in Tehran, Iran, is stormed and diplomatic staff are taken hostage.
+Carter’s inability to successfully negotiate release of the hostages becomes a major political liability.
+The hostages are released on January 20, 1981, the day of Ronald Reagan’s inauguration.

 1982 - Becomes a professor at Emory University in Atlanta.